civicteam/x402-mcp/README.md

 1. **Server-side**: Wrapping the MCP `StreamableHTTPServerTransport` to intercept tool calls and require payments
 2. **Client-side**: Using a custom fetch implementation that automatically handles 402 responses and payment flows

-**Important caveat**: The integration currently disables SSE streaming by setting `enableJsonResponse: true` in the transport configuration.
-This is because X402 payment verification happens at the HTTP request level, before the SSE stream is established.
-See `@modelcontextprotocol/sdk/server/streamableHttp.d.ts` line 53 for details.

 ## Installation

 ```bash